JerryFans/flutter_auth_code_textfield/README.md

 dependencies:
   auth_code_textfield: ^0.0.2

+If you want to support flutter 2.0 null safety please:

+dependencies:
+  auth_code_textfield: ^2.0.0

 This project is a starting point for a Dart [package](https://flutter.dev/developing-packages/), a library module containing code that can be shared easily across